Best things to do in Tulum

 What is nice about Xel Ha is the fact that all food and drinks (including alcohol) are included in the price of admission.

-Xel Ha is easily reaches by taking the colectivos from Tulum for both ways, driving or taking a taxi.
+Xel Ha is easily reached by taking the colectivos from Tulum for both ways, driving or taking a taxi.

 If you are interested in going to Xel Ha, you can click below to book ahead on the official website and get the best price possible.
 Booking 21 days in advance will save you 15% off entrance and 7 days in advance will save you 10%.